abisola-joy/Intelligent-Service-Recommendation-Engine/README.md

 - **Recommendation Generation:** Generates personalized recommendations for users based on their preferences and interactions with the system.
 - **Error Handling:** Includes robust error handling to gracefully handle missing or invalid data.

-## Installation
-To run the recommendation engine locally, follow these steps:

-1. Clone this repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Ensure that the CSV files containing book and user data (`Books.csv` and `Book-Ratings.csv`) are placed in the appropriate directory.
-4. Run the main script `test_module` to start the recommendation engine.

 ## Usage
 Once the recommendation engine is running, follow these steps to use it: